-The City has conducted six (6) public meetings, currently has a survey available, and will hold a 30 day public comment period.
-At the conclusion of our comment period, we will be holding a public hearing to have any further and additional questions or concerns addressed to the Department of Development regarding the 2022 Annual Action Plan.
+The city has conducted six (6) public meetings, released a survey, and will hold a 30-day public comment period.
+At the conclusion of our comment period, we will be holding a public hearing to have any further and additional questions or concerns addressed to the Department of Development regarding the 2023 Annual Action Plan.